mostafaAbokhadra/Internship/OpenHeart/Mechanical-ventilation/done/0-ventilatorManagement.md

 ### Using the Ventilator

-The initial ventilator setting can vary greatly depending on the cause for intubation and the scope of this review.
-Nonetheless, there are some basic settings for the majority of cases.

 The most common ventilator mode to use in a newly intubated patient is AC.
 The AC mode provides good comfort and easy control of some of the most important physiologic parameters.

 It is started with a FiO2 of 100% and titrated down guided by pulse oximetry or ABG, depending on the case.

-Low tidal volume ventilation has been shown to be lung protective not only in ARDS but in other types of diseases.
+Low tidal volume ventilation has been shown to be **lung protective** not only in ARDS but in other types of diseases.
 Starting the patient on a low tidal volume (6 to 8 mL/Kg of ideal body weight) will reduce the incidence of ventilator-induced lung injury (VILI).
 Always use a lung-protective strategy as there are not many advantages for higher tidal volumes and they will increase shear stress in the alveoli and may induce lung injury.

 Initial RR should be comfortable for the patient 10-12 bpm should suffice.
 A very important caveat on this is for patients with severe metabolic acidosis.
 For these patients, the minute ventilation should at least be matched to their pre-intubation ventilation as failure to do so will worsen acidosis and can precipitate complications such as cardiac arrest.